Disease Guide ·Intestinal Blockage ·2026

 Intestinal Blockage in Cats - symptoms, vet costs & insurance

-Intestinal blockage in cats is a life-threatening emergency — surgery costs $2,000-$5,000.
-Cats commonly swallow string, ribbon, hair ties, and thread that can bunch up the intestines like an accordion.
-Linear foreign bodies are especially dangerous because they can saw through intestinal walls.
-Without surgery, a complete blockage is fatal.
+Intestinal blockage in cats is a life-threatening emergency - surgery costs $2,000-$5,000.
+Cats swallow string, ribbon, hair ties, and thread that bunch up the intestines.
+Linear foreign bodies saw through intestinal walls.
+Without surgery, complete blockage is fatal.

 Intestinal Blockage - vet costs and insurance